HewlettPackard/dc-rl/sphinx/_build/html/_sources/usage/index.rst.txt

 .. code-block:: bash

-   python filename.py --cintensity NYIS.csv
+   'cintensity_file': 'NYIS_NG_&_avgCI.csv'

 Weather data
 ------------

 Description of weather dataset.
 What info does it give?
 The default weather data in DCRL-Green was obtained from the EnergyPlus :cite:p:`crawley2000energy` weather files collection.
-Users can upload weather dataset of choice in the repository, under :code:`dc-rl/data/Weather` and use the argument :code:`--weather` to specify the filename.
+Users can upload weather dataset of choice in the repository, under :code:`dc-rl/data/Weather` and use the variable :code:`'weather_file'` to specify the filename.

 .. note::
    Weather dataset should be saved in .epw format